justinschoeman/LibC/README.md

 data and size.

 Replaced symbols:
--realloc
+- realloc
--malloc
+- malloc
--free
+- free
--calloc
+- calloc
--malloc_usable_size
+- malloc_usable_size
--reallocarray (NOTE: equivallent to realloc - does NOT check size overflow!!)
+- reallocarray (NOTE: equivallent to realloc - does NOT check size overflow!!)

 The following symbols are not implemented and are replaced with functions which produce an instant memory fault:
--posix_memalign
+- posix_memalign
--aligned_alloc
+- aligned_alloc
--valloc
+- valloc
--memalign
+- memalign
--pvalloc
+- pvalloc

 ### printf.c ###